 KS: They came floating in, a lot of them were coming to the breakfast, you know, and they would come in the evening.
 So we had the breakfast crowd that we had invited, so it was just a stream of people all day long.

 CS: So they stayed there.
 Nobody left.
 Once you got into the hall – we had – our wedding reception was probably twelve hours long.
 And the musicians stayed there, people were paying – paying extra money for them to play.
-As soon as the breakfast was done, the cooks were in there cooking for the – lunch – was supposed to be evening – and then they were trying to get hors d'oeuvres out – and of course as the day went on and people start floating in and they said “hey, we're not going anywhere” it's finally – we get a chance to celebrate, you know.
+As soon as the breakfast was done, the cooks were in there cooking for the – lunch – was supposed to be evening – and then they were trying to get hors d'oeuvres out and of course as the day went on and people start floating in and they said, “Hey, we're not going anywhere” it's finally – we get a chance to celebrate, you know.
 And we started running out of liquor.
 And beer.
 Well, now you take over that story. [laughter]

 KS: Yeah, he was on the Hamtramck council, he was a member of Knights of Columbus there.
 And a lot of people from there.
 But we would get beer from these guys that owned bars, you know, we just had to replace it.
-And liquor – her dad and my dad went to Chicago about maybe – I think they were coming back into the city – they went to Chicago to buy the liquor – and news wasn't like it is right now, you know – just so quick – back then they were coming into town, all of a sudden they're seeing militia, or whatever you want to call them – you know, all over the road, they didn't even know what was going on, you know, they were coming back into the city with a car full of liquor, you know, and everything. [laughter] It was funny.
+And then liquor, her dad and my dad went to Chicago about maybe – I think they were coming back into the city – they went to Chicago to buy the liquor – and news wasn't like it is right now, you know – just so quick – back then they were coming into town, all of a sudden they're seeing militia, or whatever you want to call them – you know, all over the road, they didn't even know what was going on, you know, they were coming back into the city with a car full of liquor, you know, and everything. [laughter] That was funny.
 I remember your dad and my dad – they just couldn't believe what was going on.
-'Cause they didn't know nothing about what was happening, you know.
+Because they didn't know nothing about what was happening, you know.
 But all in all, everything worked out pretty good though, you know.
 Fortunately for us too, the night of the wedding, I think the curfew was like nine o'clock.
-But then they lifted it to -
+But then they lifted it to —